-Guidance on the non-statutory clearance service offered by HM Revenue and Customs (HMRC) for all customers and their advisers.
+How to use the Non-Statutory Clearance Service offered by HMRC for all customers and their advisers.

-- checked that your transaction is not covered by a more appropriate clearance or approval route
+- check that your transaction is not covered by a more appropriate clearance or approval route

-- considered HMRC’s guidance to see if this answers your question
+- read HMRC’s guidance about all clearance and approval routes to see if this answers your question

-When HMRC will provide advice under this service
+When HMRC will give advice under this service

 You can ask HMRC for further guidance or advice if you:

-- have fully considered the relevant guidance and/or contacted the relevant helpline
+- have fully read the relevant guidance or contacted the relevant helpline

 - have not been able to find the information you need

-- remain uncertain about HMRC’s interpretation of recently passed tax legislation
+- are uncertain about HMRC’s interpretation of tax legislation

-When HMRC will not provide advice under this service
+When HMRC will not give advice under this service

-If you ask for advice and HMRC does not provide it, they will tell you why.
-For example:
+If you ask for advice and HMRC does not give it, we will tell you why.
+This could be because:

-- you haven’t provided all the necessary information - see the checklists at Annex A, B, C or D for details of what you need to provide
+- you’ve not given all the necessary information - see the checklists at Annex A, B, C, D or E for details of what you need to give

-- HMRC doesn’t think that there are genuine points of uncertainty - they will explain why they think this and direct you to the relevant online guidance
+- HMRC does not think that there are genuine points of uncertainty - we will explain why we think this and direct you to the relevant online guidance

 - you’re asking HMRC to give tax planning advice, or to ‘approve’ tax planning products or arrangements